-- Fracturing, Acidizing, Stimulation Technology (FAST) Consortium. - Unconventional Reservoir Engineering Project (UREP) Consortium. - Petrophysics of Reservoir Sediments: Organics, Clay, Sand and Shale (OCLASSH) Consortium.
+- Fracturing, Acidizing, Stimulation Technology (FAST) Consortium. - Unconventional Reservoir Engineering Project (UREP) Consortium.

 Special Features

 In the exchange programs with the Petroleum Engineering Departments of the Mining University of Leoben, Austria, Technical University in Delft, Holland, and the University of Adelaide, Australia, a student may spend one semester abroad during graduate studies and receive full transfer of credit back to Colorado School of Mines with prior approval of the Petroleum Engineering Department at Colorado School of Mines.